William Robert Fossey Bolton: Business interests

 Studying accountancy, he established this business when returning to Toowoomba in 1935.
 In 1943 in partnership with Percy Morgan Redman, Redmans Transport was formed at the same time as the military in World War II required the large-scale movement of supplies.
 Contracts with Paul's Dairy Company also ensured success.
-The business was renamed in 1948 to Cobb & Co.
-Redman Transport.
-This commenced legal action by the last company secretary George Studdert of Cobb & Co. stage coaches and transport, with a settlement made by Bolton in 1954.
+The business was renamed Cobb & Co.
+Redman Transport in 1948.
+This resulted in legal action being initiated by George Studdert, the last company secretary of Cobb & Co stage coaches and transport, with a settlement made by Bolton in 1954.
 The heavy road haulage firm traded on the name association with the former Cobb & Co.

-The year 1957 saw the commencement of conflict with the Queensland Government until 1966 with a Privy Council decision against Bolton.
-The dispute challenging the control of the government over business, often personal with the state minister for transport, Gordon Chalk, was to circumvent newly introduced transport licensing fees.
-The court action however had later developments elsewhere that led to an Australian goods and services tax in 2000.
+In 1957 a dispute with the Queensland Government commenced over newly introduced transport licensing fees.
+The dispute ran until 1966 when the Privy Council ruled against Bolton.

 Bolton's keen interest in cricket saw the business in 1963 bring fast bowler Ray Lindwall to Queensland as an employee so he could play cricket for the State.

-A Member of the Order of the British Empire (MBE) was awarded in 1966, ‘in recognition of his charitable endeavours in the Toowoomba region'.
+In 1966 Bolton was awarded a Order of the British Empire (MBE) in recognition of his charitable endeavours in the Toowoomba region.
 Whilst the nomination was endorsed by the Queensland premier Frank Nicklin, the same government had earlier sought to question Bolton's integrity.

-Bolton continued owning the Cobb & Co transport bus and trucking company in Toowoomba, Queensland until his death in 1973.
+Bolton continued owning the Cobb & Co transport bus and trucking company in Toowoomba until his death in 1973.